#teambuilding #schoolofthewild #rewildingorganisations #culturechange #meaningfulconversations #bethechange

 What can your team learn from building a shelter in the woods together, that you can take back to the workplace.
 A team from @pragmaticagency find out.

 #team #digitaldetox #teambuilding #woods #businessunplugged #schoolofthewild Photo thanks to Sarah Davenport

 What could your organisation learn from spending a day in nature, helping each other, and having a meaningful conversation?
 Here's a time lapse of us setting up a team day in the woods for a digital agency client.

 Delicious foraged mocktail knocked up by the R+T team as part of their wild team buidling away day with help from @brightonherbalist.
 Spot the hogweed straw and edible flowers.

 #teambuilding #foraging #wildisthenewworkplace #digitaldetox

-But what happens if you don't invest in your team, take time to improve social relations, resolve workplace tensions and build a forward-thinking culture?
+But what happens if you don't invest in your team, take time to improve social relations, resolve workplace tensions, and build a forward-thinking culture?

 As a leader it’s your job to resolve these issues as quickly as possible.
-If you don’t, you may find your staff are tempted to leave you for a competitor, as a recent survey by LinkedIn shows: 70% of professionals would not work at a leading company if it meant they had to tolerate a bad workplace culture.
+If you don’t, you may find your staff leave you for a competitor, as a recent survey by LinkedIn shows: 70% of professionals would not work at a leading company if it meant they had to tolerate a bad workplace culture.